A Turkish Diver Costs $180 and There Is No Guarantee

 A Sail to Remember

-We had barely left the pier—maybe 15 feet out—when I heard a soft knock on the deck next to me.
-I turned my head, curious, just in time to see my phone slip over the edge of the boat and vanish beneath the surface of the Bosphorus Strait.
+We had barely drifted 15 feet from shore when I heard a soft knock against the deck beside me.
+Curious, I turned my head just in time to see my phone perform a perfect Olympic-level dive over the edge.
+One second it was there, the next, gone.

 Laughter in the Face of Disaster

-Then, I started laughing.
-Not a quiet chuckle, but full-blown laughter that left the crew staring at me in shock.
-“Why are you laughing?” one of them finally asked, confused.
+And then I started laughing.
+Not a polite laugh, but a loud, gasping, doubled-over laugh that had everyone on the boat staring at me like I’d lost my mind.
+“Why are you laughing?” one of the crew finally asked, clearly expecting tears instead of giggles.

 “Because crying won’t make the phone float back up!”
-I replied between gasps.
+I said between gasps.
+“Besides, maybe this is God’s way of telling me to stop competing in app contests.”

 a person swimming in the water with grass